seoninja13/react-win-dir/docs/index.md

 - [Vertex AI Integration](./integrations/vertex-ai.md) - Google Vertex AI integration for image generation and analysis
 - [Google Generative AI Integration](./integrations/google-generative-ai.md) - Google Generative AI integration

+### Knowledge Base

+The Knowledge Base documentation provides detailed information about the knowledge base system, including:

+- [Knowledge Base Overview](./Knowledge%20Base/index.md) - General overview of the knowledge base system
+- [Knowledge Base Workflow](./Knowledge%20Base/knowledge-base-workflow.md) - End-to-end workflow of the knowledge base system
+- [Knowledge Base Implementation](./Knowledge%20Base/knowledge-base-implementation.md) - Overview of the implementation
+- [Semantic Chunking Process](./Knowledge%20Base/semantic-chunking-process.md) - Detailed explanation of the semantic chunking process
+- [Embedding Generation](./Knowledge%20Base/embedding-generation.md) - How embeddings are generated using Gemini 2.0 Flash
+- [Vector Storage](./Knowledge%20Base/vector-storage.md) - How vectors are stored and retrieved from Supabase
+- [Search Functionality](./Knowledge%20Base/search-functionality.md) - How the search functionality works
+- [Automated Ingestion Process](./Knowledge%20Base/automated-ingestion-process.md) - How to automatically ingest content from various sources
+- [Setup Guide](./Knowledge%20Base/setup-guide.md) - How to set up the knowledge base
+- [Adding Content](./Knowledge%20Base/adding-content.md) - How to add content to the knowledge base
+- [Searching Content](./Knowledge%20Base/searching-content.md) - How to search the knowledge base
+- [Best Practices](./Knowledge%20Base/best-practices.md) - Best practices for using the knowledge base
+- [API Reference](./Knowledge%20Base/api-reference.md) - Reference for the knowledge base API
+- [Database Schema](./Knowledge%20Base/database-schema.md) - Schema for the knowledge base database
+- [Performance Considerations](./Knowledge%20Base/performance-considerations.md) - Performance considerations for the knowledge base
+- [Troubleshooting](./Knowledge%20Base/troubleshooting.md) - Troubleshooting guide for the knowledge base

+### Migration

+The migration documentation provides detailed information about the migration from Pages Router to App Router.

+- [App Router Migration Tracking](./migration/app-router-migration-tracking.md) - Comprehensive tracking of the App Router migration progress
+- [Next Steps for App Router Migration](./migration/next-steps-for-app-router-migration.md) - Detailed steps for continuing the App Router migration
+- [App Router Migration Plan](./migration/app-router-migration-plan.md) - Detailed plan for migrating from Pages Router to App Router
+- [Tomorrow Morning Tasks](./migration/tomorrow-morning-tasks.md) - Specific tasks to be completed tomorrow morning

+### Onboarding

+The onboarding documentation provides guidance for new developers joining the project.

+- [Getting Started for New Developers](./onboarding/getting-started-for-new-developers.md) - A comprehensive guide for new developers to get started with the project

 ### Processes

 The processes documentation provides information about various processes used in the project.